-“We’re converting an organization that has not historically been known for customer service into one that’s fully user-centric.”
+“We’re converting an organisation that has not historically been known for customer service into one that’s fully user-centric.”

 For Javier Zamora, Senior Lecturer of Information Systems at the University of Navarra’s IESE Business School in Spain, harnessing the power of big data is a requirement in standing-out as a digital success story.

-The Influencers: Didier Bonnet, George Westerman, and Andrew McAfee.
+The Influencers: Didier Botten, George Westerman And Andrew McAffee.

 The Issue: What is The Relationship Between Technology, Leadership and Success?